towercomputers/toweros/docs/hardware.md

 - Only the CM4 *Lite* is supported.
 - Only the CM4 Lite module used for the router must have on-board WiFi; the others may be entirely wireless.
 - CM4s must be booted from an SD card, which will hold the boot partition.
-- CM4s may use an M.2 SSD for the root partition, for optimal performance.
+- CM4s must use an M.2 SSD for the root partition (which also should be highly performant).
 - To support both online and offline hosts, two independent DeskPi Super6s may be used.